apisnetworks/apiscp-docs/docs/admin/SSL.md

 ## Troubleshooting

+ApisCP provides an easy way to request SSL certificates from Let's Encrypt's staging server.
+The staging server grants much higher [rate-limits](https://letsencrypt.org/docs/rate-limits/) on SSL issuance. *Certificates issued through "Fake LE Intermediate X1" are untrusted in browser.*

-ApisCP provides an SSL debug mode in config.ini.
+To proceed, enable [letsencrypt] => debug in config.ini.
 Verbosity is increased that may help ferret out failures in reissuance.
 Let's assume the server is failing to issue; it can be easily extended on a per-site basis by adding `-d siteXX` or `-d domain.com` to cpcmd.

 ```bash
 cpcmd scope:set cp.config letsencrypt debug true